oracle/vagrant-projects/OracleLinux/7/README.md

 # ol7-vagrant

-A vagrant box that provisions Oracle Linux automatically, using Vagrant, an Oracle Linux 7 box and a shell script.
+A vagrant project that provisions Oracle Linux automatically, using Vagrant, an Oracle Linux 7 box and a shell script.

 ## Prerequisites